-Any student transferring from a school that is not accredited by the Division of Elementary and Secondary Education (DESE) to a District school shall be evaluated by District staff to determine the student's appropriate grade placement.
+Any student transferring from a school that is not accredited by the DESE to a District school shall be evaluated by District staff to determine the student's appropriate grade placement.
 A student transferring from home school will be placed in accordance with Policy 4.6-HOME SCHOOLING.